-Peter Ritchken, PhD, Kenneth Walter Haber Professor of Banking and Finance, is Faculty Director of the Master of Science-Finance (MS-Finance) program and a winner of the Weatherhead teaching excellence award.
-He teaches the MS-Finance capstone class, Projects in Risk Management, a non-traditional learning experience that takes students out of the comfortable, yet limited, classroom environment.
-Read on to learn more about Dr. Ritchken's perspective on the capstone.
+Peter Ritchken, PhD, Kenneth Walter Haber Professor, is a winner of the Weatherhead Teaching Excellence Award.
+He teaches the MSM-Finance capstone class Projects in Risk Management, a non-traditional learning experience that takes students out of the comfortable, yet limited, classroom environment.
+Read on to learn more about Ritchken’s perspective on the capstone.

 Q: Why not stick to textbook teaching; why risk teaching real-world problems?